toyokazu-sekiguchi/mddm/README.md

 * Recombination history is computed based on HyReC (https://pages.jh.edu/~yalihai1/hyrec/hyrec.html).
 Hyrec in our code is modified from the original one so that massive neutrinos are incorporated and interface to Python is realized by SWIG.

 # Version history
+* March 30th, 2020
+  - Some derived parameters are calculated and written in chains at run-time of the MCMC stage.
+Slopes of prior distributions of parameters can be now specified.
+  - Postprocessing is updated.
+Some minor bugs are fixed.
+Derived parameters are now incorporated.
 * March 4nd, 2020
   - Restart functionarity is now supported.
   - HyRec wrapper is modified.
 In the previous version, segmentation faults occur when HyRec is located on a path which includes symbolic links.
 All the files for look-up tables are now referred by their physical pathes.